Skip to content

 botTokenstringYesBot API token from @BotFather

-ownerIdnumberRecommendedYour Telegram user ID for owner verification
+ownerIdnumberYesYour numeric Telegram user ID

-classificationstringNoClassification level (default: INTERNAL)
+classificationstringNoClassification ceiling (default: INTERNAL)

-Step 4: Start Triggerfish
+Step 4: Start Chatting

 Owner Identity

-Triggerfish determines owner status by comparing the sender's Telegram user ID against the configured ownerId.
+Triggerfish determines owner status by comparing the sender's numeric Telegram user ID against the configured ownerId.
 This check happens in code before the LLM sees the message:

-Set Your Owner ID
+Always Set Your Owner ID Without ownerId, Triggerfish treats

 Message Chunking